Drip email campaigns generate more conversions and revenue compared to broadcast emails.

 Benefits of Email Drip Campaigns

-Email drip campaigns affective because they’re a form of “nurture marketing” that helps you to build a relationship with your audience.
+Email drip campaigns are a form of nurture marketing because they’re helping you to build a relationship with your audience.

 Here’s a few more reasons why email drip campaigns are beneficial:

 - They’re conversational.
 Email drip campaigns are conversational and relevant.
 Often each email builds on the last email, so they’re a great way to create anticipation and excitement.

 - You keep top of mind.
 When you keep in regular contact with your audience, you’re “top of mind”.
 Even if they’re not ready to buy from you there and then, you’ll be the first person they think of when they face that problem again.

 - They build trust.
 Email drip campaigns build trust because they give your audience subtle proof that you keep your word.
 If someone signed up to receive a free 10 day course and you delivered it, you’ve got one happy customer who will probably talk about you to their friends.

 - They’re scalable.
 The same campaign that’s sent to 10 subscribers can be sent to 100,000 subscribers.
 So, you don’t need to put in more leg work to scale your email marketing efforts.

 There are around 15 types of drip campaigns that you can create to turn more subscribers into customers.

 One of the most effective email drip campaigns are free email courses.